ajithmohann/machine-learning-projects/ReadMe.md

 #### Support Vector Machine (SVM)

 1. **Rock Or Mine Predictor** - uses Support Vector Machine algorithm to predict a given sonar output is a Rock or a Mine
+2. 1. **Diabetes Predictor** - uses Support Vector Machine algorithm to predict a given female person has diabetes or not